-The disease of anti-Semitism has persisted through the generations and continues today, with all its false accusations, paranoia and dangerous consequences.
+The disease of anti-Semitism continues today, with all its false accusations, paranoia and dangerous consequences.
 How are we to cope with this deep-seated irrationalism?
-How are we to explain this to our children and grandchildren?
+How are we to explain this to our children and grandchildren? \\\

 Each generation of Jewish parents and grandparents seems to face the same dilemma.
 We teach our children and grandchildren that all humans are created in the image of God; that we should respect and assist others; that love of God necessarily entails love of God's creations.